armory/docs/content/en/armory-cdaas/plugin-spinnaker.md

 ---
-title: Get Started with Project Aurora for Spinnaker™
+title: Armory Enterprise and Spinnaker Plugin
+linkTitle: Spinnaker Plugin
+description: >
-description: Use this self-service guide to install Project Aurora, which enables you to perform canary and blue/green deployments in a single stage.
+  Use this guide to install the Armory Continuous Deployments-as-a-Service plugin for Spinnaker and Armory Enterprise.
+This plugin enables performing canary and blue/green deployments in a single stage.
 exclude_search: true
-toc_hide: true
-hide_summary: true
+weight: 500
 aliases:
   - /docs/installation/armory-deployments-for-spinnaker/
+  - /armory-enterprise/installation/aurora-install/
 ---

 {{< alert title="Early Access" color="primary" >}}